ryandotsmith/redisync/README.md

 A Go package which implements synchronization functions on top of Redis.
 The heavy lifting is done with Lua scripts to make the elimination of race conditions easier.

+Note: When using a TTL, the user should take care to finsih execution before the TTL.

 ## Install
 ```bash
 $ go install github.com/ryandotsmith/redisync